Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

 # Objects #
 * All objects in Snowflake are securable - privileges on objects can be granted to Roles and Roles are granted to Users.
 * Additionally, all objects can be interacted with and configured via SQL given the user has sufficient privileges.
+* To own an object means that a role (NOT USER!) has the OWNERSHIP privilege on the object.
+* Each securable object is owned by a single role, which by default is the role used to create the object.
 * Other than the Organization and Account objects, objects can be at the Account level or the Schema level.
 Examples:
   * Account level objects:
     * Network Policy